JTabb1213/myWebsite/README.md

 ## Project Description
 This project was created to learn and apply industry standard software engineering concepts, technology, and design.
 I did this by building a website using react.js and node/express that displays city information.
-To build this website I used:
+Below are the concepts that I used:

-Rest Apis
+## Rest Apis
 * My backend is built as a rest api.
 I did this to make clients such as the front end web pages easily retrieve, modify, or delete data from various resources.
 <details>
 	<summary>Click here to see more about rest api</summary>